 Good grooming and cleanliness are very important to ease a dog’s allergies.
-If your dog’s skin is itchy and irritated, bathing should provide at least some instant relief, but you should be sure to use a homemade shampoo or a gentle and chemical-free commercial wash.
+If your dog’s skin is itchy and irritated, bathing should provide some instant relief, but you should be sure to use a homemade shampoo or a gentle and chemical-free commercial wash.
 If you know or suspect that the allergen is something outside, you may be able to nip things in the bud by simply wiping your dog down as soon as they come inside.
 Wash off paws and brush your pet to help keep irritants away.

 5. Invest in an air purifier